Core Concepts

 )

-# Create agent with default tools + calculator tool
+# Create agent with E2B execution + web tools + calculator

 agent = Agent(